-The aim of Global Symbols is to link and create freely available Alternative and Augmentative Communication (AAC) symbol sets with other linguistically and culturally localised symbol sets to provide world wide access to appropriate pictographic based communication and we are very grateful to the UNICEF Innovation Fund for this work.
+The aim of Global Symbols is to link and create freely available Alternative and Augmentative Communication (AAC) symbol sets with other linguistically and culturally localised symbol sets to provide both natiional and international access to appropriate pictographic based communication that can be used on any communication application.
+We have worked with several app developers who were supported by the UNICEF Innovation Fund, in particular with Cboard and Jellow.

 The symbol sets and other resources collected on this site are intended for:

 - languages that do not have localised symbols to support speech, language and literacy in health care, education and social communication situations.